Irish Republican Socialist Party: 1970s

-The Irish Republican Socialist Party was founded at a meeting on 8 December 1974 in the Spa Hotel in Lucan, near Dublin, by former members of Workers' Party (aka 'Official' Sinn Féin), headed by Seamus Costello.
+The Irish Republican Socialist Party was founded at a meeting on 8 December 1974 in the Spa Hotel in Lucan, near Dublin, by former members of Official Sinn Féin, headed by Seamus Costello.
 He had been expelled from the Official Irish Republican Army (OIRA) following a court-martial, and from Official Sinn Féin on the same basis.
 Along with other activists, he was dissatisfied with the group's tactics and policies, especially on the issues surrounding the 1972 OIRA ceasefire and his growing belief that the emerging conflict was sectarian.
 According to the IRSP, 80 people were in attendance.
 A paramilitary wing, the Irish National Liberation Army (INLA), was founded the same day, although its existence was intended to be kept hidden until such a time that the INLA could operate effectively.
 Costello was elected as the party's first chairperson and the Army's first chief of staff.
 Together, the IRSP and the INLA were referred to as the Irish Republican Socialist Movement (IRSM).

 Former Unity MP for Mid-Ulster Bernadette McAliskey served on the executive of the IRSP.
 In December 1975 she resigned following the failure of a motion to be passed which would have brought the INLA under the control of the IRSP Ard Comhairle (executive committee).
 This led to the resignation of half the Ard Comhairle, which weakened the party.
 Tony Gregory, a future Dublin TD, was also a member for a short time.

 In one of the first of the INLA's armed operations, Billy McMillen, commanding officer of the OIRA Belfast Battalion, was murdered by INLA member Gerard Steenson.

 On 5 October 1977, Costello was shot dead in his car by a man armed with a shotgun.
 His supporters blamed the Official IRA for the killing.

 The party's poor showing in the 1977 Irish general election, resignations, and the assassination of Costello, weakened the organisation.